VisionaryAppDev/design-pattern/readme.md

 ![img](resources/chain-of-responsibility-1.png)

+#### Usecase
+A common example of the Chain of Responsibility pattern is in a web application that has multiple filters to process a request.
+Each filter checks the request for certain criteria and either handles the request or passes it to the next filter in the chain.

+Another example is in a customer service system, where customer complaints are handled by different levels of support personnel.
+A complaint is first handled by a lower level support agent, and if they can't resolve the issue, it's passed up the chain to a higher level support agent.

+#### Example
 Imagine you're building a software for a bank.
 The bank has different levels of approval for loan applications based on the loan amount.
 If the loan amount is less than $10,000, it can be approved by the bank manager alone.
 If the amount is between $10,000 and $50,000, it needs approval from the bank manager as well as the regional manager.
 If it's more than $50,000, it needs approval from the bank manager, regional manager, and the head office.

 In this case, you can use the Chain of Responsibility pattern to create a chain of approvers.
 Each approver in the chain will check if they have the authority to approve the loan based on the loan amount.
 If they do, they will approve it and pass it on to the next approver in the chain.
 If they don't, they will simply pass it on to the next approver.